vadimcn/codelldb/MANUAL.md

 ## Disassembly View
 When execution steps into code for which debug info is not available, CodeLLDB will automatically switch to disassembly view.
-This behavior may be controlled using `LLDB: Show Disassembly` and `LLDB: Toggle Disassembly` commands.
+This behavior may be controlled using **Show Disassembly** and **Toggle Disassembly** commands.
 The former allows to choose between `never`, `auto` (the default) and `always`, the latter toggles between `auto` and `always`.

 While is disassembly view, the 'step over' and 'step into' debug actions will perform instruction-level